Walton Empey

 Empey was ordained as a deacon in 1958 and, after being ordained priest in 1959, he was appointed as a curate in St Paul's church, in Glenageary, County Dublin.
 The following year he moved to Canada, serving the Anglican Church in Canada initially in Grand Falls, New Brunswick and then for three years as Rector of Madawaska.

-Empey returned to Ireland in 1966 as Rector of Stradbally, County Laois until 1971, when he was appointed as Dean of Limerick and Rector of Limerick City Parishes.
+Empey returned to Ireland in 1966 as Rector of Stradbally, County Laois, until 1971, when he was appointed as Dean of Limerick and Rector of Limerick City Parishes.
 In 1981 he was elected Bishop of Limerick and Killaloe and in 1985 he succeeded Donald Caird as Bishop of Meath and Kildare.
 Caird had been appointed as Archbishop of Dublin and when he retired from that role in 1996, Empey was elected as his successor, becoming Archbishop of Dublin, Bishop of Glendalough, Primate of Ireland and Metropolitan.
 He was enthroned in Christ Church Cathedral in June 1997 and retired in 2002.

-Empey married Louisa "Louie" Hall in July 1960 and they have four children; Patrick (born 1961), Karl (born 1963), Kevin (born 1967) and Sheila (born 1971).
+Archbishop Empey married Louisa "Louie" Hall in July 1960 and they have four children; Patrick (born 1961), Karl (born 1963), Kevin (born 1967) and Sheila (born 1971).
 He also has ten grandchildren, the youngest born on 20 April 2013.